Nandrajbankar/Feedback_collector/Feedback_Collector/README.md

 __________

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ---

 ## 📧 Contact

-For questions or suggestions, open an issue or contact [darshannagane955@gmail.com](darshannagne955@gmail.com.com).
+For questions or suggestions, open an issue or contact (nandrajbanker32@gmail.com).

 ---

-## ⭐️ Show your support

-If you like this project, please give it a ⭐️ on GitHub!

----

-Made with ❤️ by a beginner, for beginners!